Skip to content

 As an Apple Authorised Training Centre, the Conservatoire boasts six fully equipped Mac Labs, with an outstanding computer-to-student ratio and in-house Apple-trained tutors.

-We are the only All-Steinway School in England, meaning that 90% of our pianos come from the Steinway & Sons family – including two Model Ds.
+We are the only conservatoire with All-Steinway status in England, meaning that 90% of our pianos come from the Steinway & Sons family – including two Model Ds.